Ovarian Reserve Test

 What will my results tell me?

-While this test alone does not diagnose fertile or infertile states of health, your ovarian reserve level indicates if your eggs should be adequate to achieve a spontaneous ovulation, provided there are no other causes for anovulation, such as a hormone imbalance.
+While this test alone does not diagnose fertile or infertile states of health, your ovarian reserve level indicates if your eggs should be adequate to achieve a spontaneous ovulation, provided there are no other causes for preventing ovulation, such as a hormone imbalance.

 What guidance will I get along with my results?

-The results show how well your ability to achieve a spontaneous ovulation may be based solely on an indirect measure of egg count.
+The results show how well your ability to achieve a spontaneous ovulation may be based solely on an indirect measure of eggs remaining.
 However, this test does not provide information for all possible reasons for the inability to become pregnant due to ovulation disorders.

 Any woman who has an abnormal Day#3 FSH level or any woman over the age of 40 should consider obtaining two separate Day#3 FSH levels one cycle apart for a more accurate evaluation.